xbmc/repo-scripts/script.skinshortcuts/resources/docs/started/Management Dialog.md

 `<alwaysRestore>True</alwaysRestore>` - gui 308 will automatically show the restore a shortcut dialog `<alwaysReset>True</alwaysReset>` - gui 308 will automatically reset all shortcuts to skin defaults

+#### Custom focus on back

+By default, any attempt to go 'back' will close the management dialog.
+You may wish to override this behaviour on a control-by-control basis by including the following in the [the skins overrides.xml file](../advanced/overrides.md):-

+<onback to="[id to focus]">[id currently focused]</onback>

+where [id currently focused] is the id of control you are specifying the onback behaviour for and [id to focus] is the id of the control that will be focused.

 ***Quick links*** - [Readme](../../../README.md) - [Getting Started](./Getting Started.md) - [Advanced Usage](../advanced/Advanced Usage.md)